Global classical solutions of 3D compressible viscoelastic system near equilibrium: Proof of Theorem

 \section{Proof of Theorem \ref{thm1}}

-In this section, we will combine the above \textit{a priori} estimates for the basic energy $\mathcal{E}(t)$, the dissipative energy $\mathcal{W}(t)$ and the assistant energy $\mathcal{A}(t)$ together.
-And finally give the proof of Theorem \ref{thm1}.
-Recall that the total energy defined in Section 3 are in the form,
+In this section, we will combine the above \textit{a priori} estimates for the basic energy $\mathcal{E}(t)$, the strongly dissipative energy $\mathcal{W}(t)$ and the assistant energy $\mathcal{A}(t)$ together.
+Finally we give the proof of Theorem \ref{thm1}.